robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

 .. caution::

     In my experience, supplying expected returns often does more harm than good.
-If predicting stock returns were as easy as calcualting the mean historical return, we'd all be rich!
-For most use-cases, I would suggest that you focus your efforts on choosing an appropriate risk model (see :ref:`risk-models`)
+If predicting stock returns were as easy as calculating the mean historical return, we'd all be rich!
+For most use-cases, I would suggest that you focus your efforts on choosing an appropriate risk model (see :ref:`risk-models`).

+    As of v0.5.0, you can use :ref:`black-litterman` to greatly improve the quality of your expected returns estimate.

 .. automodule:: pypfopt.expected_returns